harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 - if an user is logged in it should be clear to which team the user belongs by **displaying** the **team ID** and the **team's member names**.
 - all students get **per email their user credentials of the team** they are in.
+- each student gets **per course part an new login**

 ## User and teams setup

 ### User and team in DOMjudge

-We create per team only one user, so the user account and its team account are basicly the same.
-So we configure them also with the same data:
+To meet above design choices we define the user and team fields as follows:

       for User
       +  ID:                 "u-1-005"                => the ID of 5th user in part 1 of the course